solarsailer/dotfiles/README.md

 ### Input Sources

-Choose an alternative keyboard in `@keyboards` and install it.
+Use the alternative (and better) French keyboard in `system/Keyboard/frenumin.keylayout` and install it.

 Copy the `.keylayout` to `~/Library/Keyboard Layouts/`.